Troubleshooting

 Slow queries

-Symptoms: MQL queries take long to execute.
+Symptoms: SQL queries take long to execute.

 Solutions: